Table of Contents

 Do you have a car?

-Yes, I have a car.
+Yes, I have.

-No, I do not have a car.
+No, I do not have.

 Questions with “have”